 Surviving the Holidays With Fibromyalgia

-Have you noticed?
-The leaves have fallen from the trees.
-The flurries are beginning to drift from the sky and commercials are highlighting the season's must-have toys.
-The holidays are here.
+Have you noticed that the leaves have fallen from the trees and flurries are beginning to drift from the sky?
+Commercials are highlighting the season's must-have toys.
+The holidays are here, but holidays with fibromyalgia may prove to be a challenge.

 Many people greet the holidays with a high dose of pessimism.
 This viewpoint can be triggered by negative past experiences, the way your fibromyalgia symptoms flare at this time of year, or a combination of the two.